slds-lmu/lecture_i2dl/README.md

 Topics will be added or remade, the normal ones are already in the slides:

-1. Introduction, Overview, and a breif history of deep learning
+1. Introduction, Overview, and a Brief History of Deep Learning

-2. Deep Forward Neural Network, Gradient Descent, Backpro, Hard ware and Software
+2. Deep Feed-Forward Neural Networks, Gradient Descent, Backpropagation, Hardware and Software

-3. Regularization of NNs, early stopping
+3. Regularization of Neural Networks, Early Stopping

-4. Dropout and challenge in optimization
+4. Dropout and Challenges in Optimization

-5. Advance in Optimization
+5. Advances in Optimization

-6. Activation Function and Initialization
+6. Activation Functions and Initialization

-7. Convolutional Neural Network, Variant CNN, Applications
+7. Convolutional Neural Networks, Variants of CNNs, Applications

-8. Modern CNN and Overview of some applications
+8. Modern CNNs and Overview of some Applications

-9. Recurrent Neural Network
+9. Recurrent Neural Networks

-10. Modern RNN and applications
+10. Modern RNNs and Applications

 11. Deep Unsupervised Learning

-12. Autoencoders, AE Regularization and Variant
+12. Autoencoders, AE Regularization and Variants

 13. Manifold Learning